“Data” is the fuel for modern marketing. But what if that data can’t be trusted?

-Google Analytics 4 (GA4) is known for its greater flexibility and precision in tracking user behavior due to its event-centric model.
+With Google Analytics 4 now powering measurement for millions of websites, event tracking has become the backbone of how businesses understand user behavior.
 However, many businesses face multiple issues with their GA4 event tracking, where critical data is missing or incorrect.
-When that happens, you lose not only data but insight, money, and even trust in your analytics setup.
+When that happens, you lose not only data but also insight, money, and even trust in your analytics setup.

 This is where this guide offers assistance by breaking down what might be going wrong, why, and how to fix it.